huanlin/huanlin.github.io/content/en/blog/2024-04-06-redoc-sidemenu-woes-with-bootstrap-css-5/index.md

 ![](images/redoc-sidemenu-issue.png)

+Well, that's not the whole story.
+Interestingly, it works in some environments.
+I have tested it with the three machines:

+- Ubuntu 20.04
+- Windows Server 2019
+- Windows 10

+All three machines have installed the same version of Chrome, and the Redoc rendered OpenAPI page works only on Windows Server 2019 machine.
+Weird enough.

 ### Demo

 To see the issue and a fixed version in action, go to this page: [Demo Open API](/docs/demo).
+However, just as mentioned earlier, the issue might not appear on your machine.

 ### Tools and versions